dev-sys-do/orka/docs/proposals/controller/README.md

 The Cluster Controller is responsible for:

 - Receiving requests from the CLI (Controller External API)
 - Receiving instances status updates from the scheduler (Controller Internal API)
 - Storing the cluster state
-- Comparing instances and nodes states with the requested one when an update request is received from a client or when the scheduler reports a change in the cluster state.
-- Make requests to scheduler based on the comparison results

 ### Out of scope